 By studying the entertainment track within the comprehensive EASL LL.M., it is possible for students enrolled in the track to fully prepare for the practice of “entertainment law” in today’s global environment, thereby giving them a competitive edge in the search for employment in the industry.
-In addition, Miami Law's program is ranked #3 in the U.S. by llm-guide.com.
+In addition, llm-guide ranks Miami Law's program in the Top 10 in Entertainment/Media Law and #2 most popular program in the U.S.

 There is also a strong tradition of focus on entertainment law at the University of Miami.
 The Entertainment and Sports Law Society(ESLS) is one of the most active student organizations and it has hosted an annual international symposium on Entertainment, Arts and Sports Law since 1997.
 (Pictured: "Powerhouse Woman Panel" co-Sponsored by the Entertainment & Sports Law Society with Ivy Kagan Bierman: Partner, Loeb & Loeb; Jaime Rich Vining: Friedland Vining P.A.;Brenda J. Schamy: DiSchino & Schamy, PLLC. highlighting the success and experiences of female attorneys in the creative spheres of IP & Entertainment.)
 Read more on entertainment law at Miami Law.